-Assistant Professor of Finance
+Associate Professor of Finance

 His research focuses on measures of systematic risk in financial markets, particularly in currency and sovereign bond markets.
 Verdelhan’s work in international finance shows when and why exchange rates are risky, thus shedding light on the most well-known and puzzling currency trading strategy: the carry trade.
-His research has been published in the American Economic Review, the Journal of Finance, and the Review of Financial Studies, among others.
+His research has been published in the American Economic Review, The Journal of Finance, and The Review of Financial Studies, among others.

 He holds a PhD in economics from the University of Chicago.

-General Expertise: Arbitrage pricing theory; Bond markets; Bond pricing; Derivatives; Exchange rates; Federal Reserve; Macroeconomics
+General Expertise: Arbitrage pricing theory; Bond markets; Bond pricing; Derivatives; Exchange Rates; Federal Reserve; Macroeconomics

 For more background on this faculty member's research and academic initiatives, please visit the MIT Sloan faculty directory.